 Low estrogen levels can be caused by age, disease, or less apparent circumstances like too much exercise.
-Here you’ll learn about estrogen deficiency, its symptoms, and how to fix them naturally.
+Here, you’ll learn about estrogen deficiency, its symptoms, and how to fix them naturally.

 What Is Low Estrogen?

-Estrogen deficiency means you have too little estrogen in your body.
+Low estrogen symptoms mean you have too little estrogen in your body.

 The steroid hormone estrogen is essential for the function of the female reproductive organs and the development of female sexual characteristics.

 That is why it is also known as the primary female sex hormone.
 Nevertheless, estrogen is also naturally present in male bodies, where it is essential for sexual functioning (Pentikäinen et al. 20001).

 In the female body, however, the steroid hormone’s functions extend far beyond sexuality (Delgado et al. 20222):

 - Uterus: The hormone thickens the endometrium in preparation for pregnancy during the follicular phase of the menstrual cycle.